 Hardiness Zone & More

-In terms of temperature, the red dragon flower thrives in warm conditions.
+When growing indoors, your red dragon flower thrives in warm conditions.
 Ideally, it prefers daytime temperatures between 70°F and 85°F and nighttime temperatures around 60°F to 65°F. It can tolerate slightly higher temperatures, but it's important to provide some shade or protection from intense, direct sunlight during the hottest parts of the day to prevent leaf burns.

 As for humidity, the red dragon flower is well-adapted to dry and arid environments.
 It can tolerate low humidity levels, making it a great choice for drier climates or indoor environments with lower humidity.
 However, it's important to note that providing some occasional humidity, such as misting the leaves or placing a tray of water nearby, can be beneficial, especially during the hotter months or in dry indoor environments.